kabarton62/cybersec-tools-II/sqli/exercise4.md

 1. Edit the request file to set the security cookie at **high**.
 2. Flush and purge cached sqlmap results: **sqlmap --flush-session --purge**
+3. The --dbms option can be used when the backend dbms is known.
+This reduces the number of queries run to detect the dbms.
+We know the backend dbms is mysql, so include the option **--dbms mysql** to reduce the number of queries run.
-3. Attempt to exploit the DVWA application with sqlmap with the security cookie set at high.
+4. Attempt to exploit the DVWA application with sqlmap with the security cookie set at high.
 Vary --level, --risk and other options to see if the URI /dvwa/vulnerabilities/sqli_blind/ can be exploited with sqlmap.
 Consider using additional threads to increase the rate of attack.
-4. **Report your findings.
+5. **Report your findings.
 Were you able to exploit the application.
 What options did you attempt what results did you have with those options.**